Making black tea from Camellia sinensis is one of the great joys of growing your own tea.

 It is also normal to have a few fragmented bits mixed in with whole leaves and stems.
 Do not discard the “brokens”!
 These little pieces will oxidize more deeply than whole leaves and impart the most exquisite flavor and mouthfeel.

 And one other tip.
 Wear food-safe, disposable gloves if you feel like you’re not getting a good grip on the slippery tea leaves.
-I may also wear gloves to keep my hands from getting stained and dehydrated.
+I also wear gloves to keep my hands from getting tea-stained and dehydrated.

 Finally, it’s fun to admire your rolled tea leaves but move on to the oxidation step once you finish.
 You don’t want the leaves to dry out, putting the brakes on the biochemical changes underway.